ninjadev/blog/_posts/2013-07-15--Making-of-TUNL-MNTN-WTER.md

 Inspired by Pat Metheny's "Last train home", the soundtrack for the demo was chugged out over the course of two days, in which the composers spent most of their time making appearances at Martini parties.

 ## Some facts about the train, with cool graphs

+Seeing as none of us are graphic artists or even know how to work our way around a 3D modelling program, we were kind of limited in terms of train design.
+We quickly resorted to purchasing a train model [online](link-to-the-train-model).

 ## Shaders: turns out that they rock and are cool